David Carpenter: San Diego County

-Imprisonment
+Aftermath

 One of Carpenter's initial pastimes on death row was corresponding with the Point Reyes Light newspaper in a series of letters, where he recounted the events of his life, answered readers' questions, and criticized the CDCR management.
 In an interview with journalist David V. Mitchell, he continued to divert blame for the Trailside murders and said that during that time he was only guilty of selling drugs.

+Al Howenstein, the Marin County Sheriff at the time, lost re-election in 1982.
+His loss was attributed to his handling of the Mount Tam Killer investigation for which he was criticized, particularly for putting too much emphasis on the March 1980 sketch that later turned out to be inaccurate.

-Shortly after the San Diego County convictions, Carpenter filed an appeal because one juror had been improperly informed of his criminal record.
-In 1989, the California Superior Court ruled in his favor and overturned the convictions.
-The Marin County District Attorney fought the ruling and the case was heard by the U.S. Supreme Court in 1994, who overruled the ruling the following year and reinstated the convictions.
+Carpenter filed his first appeal in September 1988 after learning that a juror during the San Diego trial had been improperly informed of his criminal record.
+The following year, the California Superior Court ruled in his favor and overturned the convictions.
+The Marin County District Attorney fought the ruling and the case was heard by the U.S. Supreme Court in 1994, who overruled the ruling and reinstated the convictions.
 Another appeal was declined by the California Supreme Court.
 In 1995, the Santa Cruz convictions were overturned due to juror misconduct, but the California Supreme Court later reinstated the convictions.
 He again attempted to appeal his death sentence for the Marin County convictions in 1999 but failed.

-Carpenter became California's oldest death row inmate in 2006 after Clarence Ray Allen was executed.
 In 2009, the San Francisco Police Department reexamined evidence from the 1979 murder of Mary Bennett and a DNA sample obtained from the evidence was matched to Carpenter through state Department of Justice files.
 Subsequently, in February 2010, police confirmed the match with a recently obtained sample from Carpenter.

-Carpenter remained on death row awaiting execution until 2019, when California Governor Gavin Newsom instituted a moratorium on executions in California.
+Carpenter became California's oldest death row inmate in 2006 after Clarence Ray Allen was executed.
+He remained on death row awaiting execution until 2019, when California Governor Gavin Newsom instituted a moratorium on executions in California.
 Ron Moreland, the father of Marin County victim Cynthia Moreland, spoke of his disappointment but acknowledged that he worried about "biases" with the death penalty that could possibly have helped convict innocent individuals.

 In 2023, it was announced that San Quentin would be repurposed as a rehabilitation center.
 While California no longer has a literal "death row" in the traditional sense, Carpenter remains under sentence of death.

-In September 2024, Carpenter contracted COVID-19 and was moved to an isolation unit and recovered within days.
-In May 2025, he was moved to California Health Care Facility (CHCF) in Stockton, with officials citing his inability to walk and interaction struggles.
+In September 2024, he contracted COVID-19 and was moved to an isolation unit and recovered within days.
+Given his inability to walk and deteriorating interaction struggles, he was moved to California Health Care Facility (CHCF) in Stockton in May 2025.